Lynching of Irving and Herman Arthur: Background

-As was reported by the McCurtain Gazette, July 10, 1920, Ernest Christian Steen (1892–1960), office deputy for Choctow County Sheriff Ben Fitzgerald (né Robert Benjamin Fitgerald; 1886–1967), was present when the Arthurs were burned to death.
-He said that he was within 50 ft of the pyre.
-He said that he would never again witness such a scene, that it was too terrible.
+As was reported by the McCurtain Gazette, July 10, 1920, Ernest Christian Steen (1892–1960), office deputy for Choctow County, and Sheriff Ben Fitzgerald (né Robert Benjamin Fitgerald; 1886–1967) were was present when the Arthurs were burned to death.
+He said he was within 50 ft of the pyre and would never again witness such a scene, saying it was too terrible.

 With respect to the assaults on the three sisters, in 2018, historian Hollie A. Teague wrote, "It is difficult to imagine a scenario in which some of those twenty White men were not jailers, police officers, or sheriff deputies.
 Indeed, it is impossible to imagine a scenario in which those officials would not at least be aware of the prolonged assault taking place or who was participating in it.
 Yet, not only was the assault allowed to continue, no arrests were made [immediately] afterward.
 This stands in stark contrast to the reaction that followed attacks on white women or children".